 Mosquitoes are the bane of any outdoor pursuit, and hiking is no exception.
 These pesky insects have been tormenting humans since before we could tell them to buzz off.
-But with a bit of knowledge, you can conquer these pests while on your next hike.
+But with a bit of knowledge, and these 4 basic rules, you can conquer these pests while on your next hike.

 Here at Walking The Parks, we have experienced our fair share of mosquito bites while out hiking.
 You might say that I’m a mosquito magnet.
 We’d love to share our best tips and tricks for how to repel mosquitoes while hiking with you in this article!